bonez0607/mind-map/README.md

 Now press `Tab` to create new child block. *Each new block will be displayed in edit mode by default with the focus on the text area.

-Creating new sister block on `Enter` press works on each block exept of root block (only one root can be existed) Click on mouse turns off edit mode if click was performed on empty space and will open edit mode in the block if it was clicked on it.
+Creating a new sister block after pressing `Enter` works on each block except the root block (only one root can be existed).
+Clicking the mouse turns off edit mode, if click was performed on empty space and will open edit mode in the block if it was clicked on it.

 Short workflow:
 `typing` -> `Enter` -> `Tab` -> `typing` -> `Enter` -> `Enter` -> `typing` ...